Applications of zero-free regions on averages and shifted convolution sums of Hecke eigenvalues: Introduction

-{} It is known that there is an orthonormal basis of $S_{k}$ which consists of eigenfunctions for all Hecke operators $T_{n},$ and these are called Hecke cusp forms.
-When $f$ is a Hecke cusp form, the eigenvalues $\lambda_{f}(n)$ of the n-th Hecke operator satisfy and $\lambda_{f}(n)$ are multiplicative.
-For Hecke cusp forms $f,$ it is known that
+{} It is well-known that there exists an orthonormal basis $S_k$ of $C_k$, consisting of eigenfunctions of all the Hecke operators $T_n$.
+These eigenfunctions are called Hecke cusp forms.
+If $f$ is a Hecke cusp form, its eigenvalues $\lambda_{f}(n)$ of the $n$th Hecke operator satisfy and the function $n \mapsto \lambda_{f}(n)$ is multiplicative and real valued.
+For any Hecke cusp form $f,$ it is known that